-Our CNC turning process produces custom prototypes and end-use production parts in as fast as 1 day.
-We use a CNC lathe with live tooling so features like axial and radial holes, flats, grooves, and slots can be machined.
+Our precision turning process uses cutting edge CNC lathes with live tooling.
+This means features like axial and radial holes, flats, grooves, and slots can be machined with accuracy.

 CNC turning is often used for: